 Some solar attic fans on the market can be costly, but it will pay for itself over time.
 Since it runs on solar energy, there is no burden on your electric bill.
 It will extend the life of your roof tiles, and it dramatically decreases the temperature in your attic, and by extension your home.

-For more information on solar attic fans, call your local Stack Heating and Cooling today.
+For more information on solar attic fans, call your local Stack Heating, Cooling, Plumbing and Electric today.
 We’ve been serving Greater Cleveland’s HVAC needs since 1976.